ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_banking_non_bank_lending.md

 As the complexities and nuances of a financial product can not easily be fully expressed in a data structure without a high degree of complexity it is necessary to provide additional reference information that a potential customer can access so that they are fully informed of the features and implications of the product.
 The payloads for product reference therefore contain numerous fields that are provided to allow the product holder to describe the product more fully using a web page hosted on their online channels.

 These URIs do not need to all link to different pages.
-If desired, they can all link to a single hosted page and use difference HTML anchors to focus on a specific topic such as eligibility or fees.
+If desired, they can all link to a single hosted page and use different HTML anchors to focus on a specific topic such as eligibility or fees.

 #### Linkage To Accounts
 From the moment that a customer applies for a product and an account is created the account and the product that spawned it will diverge.
 Rates and features of the product may change and a discount may be negotiated for the account.